Ratings Breakdown For This Week's WWE NXT 2.0 | 411MANIA

 Ratings Breakdown For This Week’s WWE NXT 2.0

-As previously reported, Tuesday’s episode of WWE NXT 2.0 tied for the second-lowest demo rating ever, as well as the lowest ever on the USA Network.
-It brought in 590,000 viewers and a 0.11 (148,000 viewers) in the key adults 18-49 demographic.
-The Wrestling Observer Newsletter has more details on the numbers for this week’s episode on USA Network.
-Quarter-by-quarter details were not provided.
+As we previously reported, this past Tuesday’s episode of WWE NXT 2.0 brought in 561,000 viewers and a 0.14 rating (176,000 viewers) in the key adults 18-49 demographic.
+The Wrestling Observer Newsletter has an updated breakdown of the numbers, including specific demographics.
+A look at the show quarter-by-quarter was not provided.

+The show drew an 0.09 rating in 18-34, which was unusually high compared to other episodes.
+It was #36 for the night and #15 in its time slot.
+The show drew its lowest viewers since February 10, when it still had competition with AEW.
+It had competition on Tuesday night, however, as there was an NBA game that drew 2,349,000 viewers and a 0.79 rating.
+A college basketball game on ESPN had 617,000 viewers and a 0.20 rating.

 More Trending Stories